-International Travel; FLIGHT INFORMATION: As part of our full service package, Acute Angling’s associated travel service will be happy to handle all of your international and U.S. domestic flight reservations.
+International Travel; FLIGHT INFORMATION: As part of our full service, turn-key trip package, Acute Angling’s associated travel service will be happy to handle all of your international and U.S. domestic flight reservations.
 This provides the important advantage of allowing us to change flights and connections in the event of unforeseen issues or weather when leaving Brazil.
-If you do plan to book your travel separately, please be certain that your itinerary coordinates with the arrival and departure of our Brazilian charter flights.
-Although it is advisable to book well in advance of your planned departure date (January/February air reservations often fill up months in advance due to Carnival), we cannot guarantee that self-booked flights will match the final itinerary booked by Acute Angling.
+Of course, you are always welcome to use your favorite travel agency or book your flights with airline miles if you prefer.

 CHARTER FLIGHTS - All of our trips include a charter flight to the fishery.
 In order to accommodate Civil Aviation rules in Brazil, anglers are advised to please adhere to the following guidelines;

 BAGGAGE: There is a strictly-enforced 33-pound weight restriction in effect on all floatplane flights and a 44-pound weight restriction in effect on all other charter aircraft (extra items may need to be left in Manaus).
 Please do not bring large hard shell luggage or coolers.
 Pack in a soft suitcase, flexible duffel or flexible roller bag to facilitate ease of handling in small aircraft.
 Do not bring bags longer than 30 inches - They will not fit in floatplane storage niches.